dani3l0/librusik/README.md

 ## Installation

 This app __will not run on Windows__.
 And no support for it, ever.
-I used Debian 11 (and previously 10) for a couple of years and everything was pretty fine.

 __1. Install required dependencies:__

-- via pip:
 ```
 pip install -r requirements.txt
 ```